topfreegames/khan/docs/hosting.md

 If you want to expose Khan outside your internal network it's advised to use Basic Authentication.
 You can specify basic authentication parameters with the following environment variables:

-* `USE_BASICAUTH` - If you specify this key to `true`, Khan will use basic authentication;
-* `BASICAUTH_USERNAME` - If you specify this key, Khan will be configured to use basic auth with this user;
+* `KHAN_BASICAUTH_USERNAME` - If you specify this key, Khan will be configured to use basic auth with this user;
-* `BASICAUTH_PASSWORD` - If you specify `BASICAUTH_USERNAME`, Khan will be configured to use basic auth with this password.
+* `KHAN_BASICAUTH_PASSWORD` - If you specify `BASICAUTH_USERNAME`, Khan will be configured to use basic auth with this password.

 ### Example command for running with Docker